 Buy digital plus book and the price includes $4.00 for shipping, a screaming deal!
 When you buy a bundle, you can use your digital rakkup guidebook immediately.

-Uphill Skiing and Light Tours of Colorado Guidebook was last modified: October 31st, 2022 by todd
+Backcountry Skiing: Colorado Light Tours Guidebook was last modified: November 21st, 2023 by todd

 Formerly Ouray Ice, this guidebook covers ice, mixed and drytooling routes in Southwest Colorado.
 The book’s focus is on Ouray, Telluride, Silverton, West Fork of the Cimarrons, and Dunton.